BSN for RNs

 - Nursing credit will be granted for previous coursework, with the successful completion of your first nursing course at Resurrection University

-- Flexible program designed to fit into a working nurse’s busy schedule, with Fall and Spring starts
+- Flexible program designed to fit into a working nurse’s busy schedule, with Fall, Spring and Summer starts

 *Note: All 21 hours of nursing credit must be taken at Resurrection University.